How collaborative tools can set your team up for success

 Are you ready to improve your company’s productivity and culture?
 Collaborative software could be the missing piece to your company’s communication puzzle.

-Cody Evans is a Technical Specialist and Abby Parker serves as Director of Technical Services at AdamsGabbert (AG), a catalyst for growth, a spark for innovation, and a facilitator of progress.
+Cody Evans is a Technical Specialist and Abby Parker serves as Client Development Director at AdamsGabbert (AG), a catalyst for growth, a spark for innovation, and a facilitator of progress.
 Founded in 1999 and based in Overland Park, Kan., AG focuses on staffing + recruiting, technology services, and consulting—all designed to make business better for their clients.
-What tools does your company use for collaboration?
+What systems does your company use for collaboration?
 Are they working?
 Share your thoughts on LinkedIn, Facebook or Twitter!